akinwilson/kmlflow/README.md

 Deploy a simulated multi-node k8s cluster alongside the platform services by running

-**WARNING**: if you have installed the `aws` cli tool, the deployment script `./app/deploy.sh` will alter your aws credentials to dummy variables used with MinIO.
+**WARNING**: if you have installed the `aws` cli tool, the platform deployment script `./app/deploy.sh` will alter your aws credentials to dummy variables used with MinIO.

 ```bash
 ./app/deploy.sh